 Amelia Goldsby

 Amelia's research asks: What if we treated trees as equally important to human figures in painting?
 She hopes to uncover new ecological, social, and artistic meaning by considering trees as generative actors in eighteenth- and nineteenth-century French painting.
-Their dissertation “Trees as Bodies of Communication: The Arboreal Aesthetic in French Painting, 1780-1870” draws on artistic theory, environmental history, and scientific knowledge to investigate how tree and human bodies create critical narratives.
-Having completed an MA in modern and contemporary art, she also puts eighteenth- and nineteenth-century art in conversation with contemporary work (like understanding how contemporary sculpture imagines climate change through the lens of eighteenth-century folly architecture).
+Her dissertation “Trees as Bodies of Communication: The Arboreal Aesthetic in French Painting, 1780-1870” draws on artistic theory, environmental history, and scientific knowledge to investigate how tree and human bodies create critical narratives.
+Having completed an MA in modern and contemporary art, she also puts eighteenth- and nineteenth-century art in conversation with contemporary painting.

 - Art History